 Working in France: an overview

-This guide provides an overview of how working in France typically works, what employees should expect, and how work connects to healthcare, taxes, and family benefits.
+This guide gives a clear overview of how working in France actually works — what employees should expect, how jobs are structured, how salaries are paid, and how work connects to taxes, healthcare, and family benefits.

 Employment in France at a glance